Excursion-ConsHein/research-project-page-template/README.md

 **Disclaimer: This project template is for research and learning purposes only and does not involve any commercial use.**

-**The content referenced in this project is from the latest research presentation by Carnegie Mellon University's AirLab at IROS 2025, with author and institution information virtually replaced.**
+**The content referenced in this project is from the latest research presentation by Carnegie Mellon University's AirLab at IROS 2025.**

 **This project does not target its research content but serves as a tutorial case for the page, not representing the position or views of any research institution.**